 Reenrollment and Admission to a Second Degree Program

 A student who has previously registered for graduate study at Berkeley, who withdrew and intends to reenroll in the same degree program, must file a Petition for Reenrollment.
 Please check with the department’s advising staff regarding process.
 Approval of reenrollment is not guaranteed.
 The Graduate Division and the department, school, or group will review the student’s application and academic record.
-A program is not obligated to reenroll any student that has withdrawn except those that withdraw on an approved Parenting Leave.
-See the Guide to Graduate Policy for information about Parenting Leave status for graduate students.
+A program is not obligated to reenroll any student who has withdrawn except those that withdraw on an approved Parenting Leave or Internship Leave.
+See the Guide to Graduate Policy for information about Parenting Leave or Internship Leave status for graduate students.
 A Statement of Legal Residence must also be submitted.

 A student who has previously registered for graduate study at Berkeley, regardless of whether the degree was completed, and who is applying to a different degree program at Berkeley, will be required to apply to that program via the Graduate Application for Admission.
 Please contact the intended department for application requirements and deadlines.